cert-ee/cuckoo3/docs/src/configuring/cuckoo.md

 !!! warning "Unverified"

-    This is from the old documentation.
+    This is from the old documentation and needs verification.
-    We are currently reviewing and updating distributed configurations.
+    It may contain errors, bugs or outdated information.

 The distributed.yaml config file is used to tell the main node what task running nodes are available.
 It also contains the api key that is used if a node is a task running node.